 Apart from performance tracking and debugging purposes, Grafana dashboards are a powerful tool for informed business decisions.
 When setup properly (preferably, in tandem with Google Analytics), Grafana can visualize custom analytics on user behavior in the system in the form of pie charts, time bar graphs and other graphics.
 Based on these, product stakeholders could make the decisions on further scaling the application, adding or removing some functionality and improving customer journey.Example of Grafana Dashboard with User Behavior in an eCommerce App

-Here is a couple real project cases where Grafana helped to improve usability of a web app.
+Here is a couple real project cases where Grafana helped to improve usability.

 - How to Craft a Connected Office Solution with Just a Soldering Iron and a Bit of Enthusiasm